tazama-lf/docs/Product/configuration-management.md

 A threshold breach occurs when the calculated typology score is greater or equal to the threshold (`>=`).

-Alerts are intended to trigger the investigation of a transaction; either because the transaction was blocked by interdiction, or perhaps because there was not sufficient evidence to outright block a transaction, but enough evidence was accumulated to arouse suspicion.
+Alerts are intended to trigger the investigation of a transaction; either because the transaction was blocked by interdiction, or perhaps because there was insufficient evidence to outright block a transaction, but enough evidence was accumulated to arouse suspicion.
 A typology may be configured with alert threshold, but without an interdiction threshold, usually when the typology is focused on money laundering and the intention of the alert is to trigger surveillance processes without tipping the participants off that their criminal behavior had been noticed.

 The platform also allows for separate thresholds for alerts and interdictions so that the platform can generate an alert for a lower and more sensitive threshold than an interdiction.
 The platform may also omit the alert threshold altogether since the interdiction threshold will generate an alert anyway if the interdiction threshold is breached.
 (And even though it is possible to specify an alert threshold greater or equal to an interdiction threshold, this alert threshold would be redundant.)